The Vault (2017 film)

-The Vault is a 2017 American horror film directed by Dan Bush, written by Dan Bush and Conal Byrne, and starring Francesca Eastwood, Taryn Manning, Scott Haze, Q'orianka Kilcher, Clifton Collins Jr., and James Franco.
+The Vault is a 2017 American horror film directed by Dan Bush, written by Bush and Conal Byrne, and starring Francesca Eastwood, Taryn Manning, Scott Haze, Q'orianka Kilcher, Clifton Collins Jr., and James Franco.
 It was released on September 1, 2017, by FilmRise.

 Plot

 After starting a fire in a nearby warehouse as a diversion, the five robbers—Leah Dillon; her sister, Vee; their brother, Michael; Kramer, the safecracker; and Cyrus, the muscle—initiate a bank robbery.
 An officer inside the bank tries to call for help on his police radio.
 Detective Tom Iger, who had just been in the bank, hears the call and decides to check it out.
 While walking back to check on the bank, he hears another anonymous call on his radio about the robbery.

 The robbers find only $70,000 in the vault.
 Leah wants to leave, but Vee and Cyrus demand more money.
 The assistant manager Ed Maas says he will tell them where $6 million is stored as long as they do not hurt anyone.
 He tells them the money is in the basement vault which is a part of the old bank and hands them the key to the access door.

 By now, police are stationed outside the bank and Leah is confused as to how they knew about the heist.
 The head teller, Susan, tries to connect with Michael, telling him he is a decent man.
 He tells her that he owes people a lot of money and his sisters are helping him rob the bank.

 When Kramer successfully breaks open the vault, the lights flicker.
 A man in a white mask and what appears to be a group of the hostages attack him.
 He is pulled inside the old vault.
 Leah and Vee watch from the security monitors upstairs, but only Kramer appears on the screen.
 Thinking there are more people in the bank, Leah asks Cyrus to count the hostages that are gathered inside the safety deposit vault.
 The lights start to flicker again and the vault door closes with Cyrus and the hostages inside.
 As Kramer is repeatedly stabbed in the basement vault, Cyrus is overcome by the same group of hostages that attacked Kramer.
 The man in the white mask appears and grabs his gun, forcing it into Cyrus's mouth.
 When the vault door opens again, Leah goes in but Cyrus is nowhere in sight.
 Michael sees Kramer commit suicide.